FranzZemen/re-data-type/ts-src/wiki.md

-# Data Type Wiki
+# ReDataType Type Wiki

 In the re framework quick start, the [concept of a data type](https://github.com/FranzZemen/re/blob/main/ts-src/quick-start.md#introducing-data-types) was introduced.

-Data Types provide the re framework with the ability to evaluate its functional parts, for example to compare two expressions in the right way or to evaluate formulas.
+ReDataType Types provide the re framework with the ability to evaluate its functional parts, for example to compare two expressions in the right way or to evaluate formulas.
 The concept of data types at the language level (Javascript) is insufficient for the re framework because Javascript provides insufficient support especially for things like custom data types.

-The re framework provides for some "standard" or fundamental Data Types that can be useful for simple cases.
+The re framework provides for some "standard" or fundamental ReDataType Types that can be useful for simple cases.
 Others will be added over time, as well as more complex ones; but it is also likely that re framework users will provide custom data types over time for their projects.

 ## Literal Values

 All standard data types have a literal value representation.
-Custom Data Types may optionally have literal value representations.
+Custom ReDataType Types may optionally have literal value representations.
 Literal value ranges may appear to overlap, and this is fine.

 For example, the literal value for Text is a double-quoted string.
 However, one can also define a custom data type that